MysticAx0lotl/Leapfont-Reconstruction/README.md

 # Leap-Font Reconstruction
 A reconstruction of the LeapFont from Leapster systems

+#NOTE: This repo has been archived due to someone else finishing this project.
+Go to https://musical-artifacts.com/artifacts/1669 to download the SF2.

 ## What is this?
 This is a work-in-progress recreation of the Leap-Font by the late Brad Fuller.
 The samples were extracted from the Leapster BIOS at https://www.deviantart.com/smochdar/art/LeapFrog-Systems-Soundfont-Leap-font-PLEASE-READ-871610660.
 Some samples may be slightly truncated or have bits of extra data in the files, but will be useable for music nonetheless (although I might go back and fine-tune them, but this will take awhile as there are over 250 sounds).